 From that time our feminist, anti-racist, anti-oppression values and analysis have continued to develop and underlie all of our classes.
 Today they are inclusive of transgender women and women and girls of all abilities.
 We work in every class to debunk victim blaming, racist, oppressive internal and external messages that we as women often are exposed to.
 We celebrate women’s resilience, strength, and determination.

-Our classes have been taught in Japan, South Africa, Europe, New Zealand, many parts of the U.S.A. and throughout Canada.
-Since that first class in 1972, over 100,000 women and girls have participated in Wen-do workshops and courses.
-We have been informed and shaped by the women and girls who have instructed, volunteered, and taken classes with us for more than four decades.
+Our classes have been taught in Australia, Europe, Japan, New Zealand, South Africa, many parts of the U.S.A. and throughout Canada.
+Since that first class in 1972, over 100,000 women and girls have participated in Wen-Do workshops and courses.
+We have been informed and shaped by the women and girls who have instructed, volunteered, and taken classes with us for more than five decades.